-As Thailand’s economy continues to slow, the Bank of Thailand is expected to cut the country’s growth forecast in the next few weeks from where it currently stands at 4.1 percent.
+As Thailand’s economy in 2011 continues to slow, the Bank of Thailand is expected to cut the country’s growth forecast in the next few weeks from where it currently stands at 4.1 percent.
 This will be the second time in just a few months that the central bank has done so.

 Tourist arrivals in Thailand have fallen sharply in the last couple of years as a result of the failing world economy, anti-government protests in Bangkok, and government-ordered army shootings last May that killed more than 90 people, including two western journalists.

 Thailand too has seen problems with its export industry, which is a large part of Thailand’s total GDP, as with the Eurozone and the US still in deep financial trouble, the demand for Thai products has fallen.

-Plus, at malls like Fortune Town Mall, a large Bangkok IT venue, shoppers aren’t even arriving at the mall in the numbers they used to.
-After all, there’s not much point window shopping for computers and peripherals if you can’t afford them.
+Plus, at malls like Fortune Town Mall, a large Bangkok IT venue, shoppers are not arriving at the mall in the numbers they used to.
+After all, there is not much point window shopping for computers and peripherals if you cannot afford to buy them.

 Thailand’s banks have done a good job managing risk though, with none of the problems of many banks in the EU and America.
 So, whether or not the country has to lower its GDP expectations, it still seems it may be in a far more stable situation financially than most of the more developed countries.